helpyio/helpy/README.md

 **Helpy needs your help speading the word.
 The #1 contribution you could make is to blog, share, post, tweet, and tell people about Helpy.
 This will go a long ways towards helping build a sustainable community.**

 I am happy to accept contributions of any kind, including feedback and ideas, translations for other locales, and functionality.
-To submit translations, please see the guide in the wiki and send me a gist to your translation file.
+To submit translations, [please see the guide to translation](http://support.helpy.io/en/knowledgebase/12-Using-Helpy/docs/4-Supported-locales-How-to-Contribute) and send me a gist to your translation file.
 For new functionality, follow the standard approach:

 1. Fork the project
 2. Create a Branch for your contribution